Tabor House is Birmingham’s only permanent night shelter, offering shelter and support to people experiencing

 Birmingham has seen a great increase in the number of rough sleepers.
 Figures suggest there are 200 people, possibly more, sleeping rough in the city.
 Until Tabor House opened there was no permanent night shelter.
 Emergency provision was only available for three months a year through the Churches’ Winter Night Shelter.

 Tabor House is a collaborative project between the Catholic Archdiocese of Birmingham, Father Hudson’s Care, Housing Justice, Irish in Birmingham, local philanthropists and business people, the Birmingham Rough Sleepers Team (Midland Heart) and local homelessness specialists.
-It is managed by the iShelter Management Committee, made up of representatives from the key partner organisations.
+It is overseen by the iShelter Management Committee, which is made up of representatives from the key partner organisations.